Camera bag causing you back pain? You’re not alone.

 Messenger and over the shoulder style camera bags are generally terrible at distributing weight.
-The single straps create pressure points and cause an imbalance of weight on your spine.
+The single straps create pressure points on your shoulders and cause an imbalance of weight on your spine.
 As you might have already experienced, this can wreak havoc on your back.

 Backpacks are generally healthier for your back because they distribute weight better.
 Two straps (plus occasionally a waist strap) help spread the pressure of all your camera gear equally over both shoulders, preventing pinching, pressure points, and spine misalignment that can occur over time.

 Depending on your level of fitness, we can’t promise no pain.
-You may still have an achy back at the end of a full day of hiking with a camera backpack, but they’re the best option to prevent back pain.
+You may still have an achy back at the end of a full day of hiking with a camera backpack, but they’re one of the best options to prevent back pain.